 Having previously largely ignored it, mixed retailers have been forced to pay more attention to e-commerce as a result of the pandemic.
 For example, consumers can now order products from Massmart Holdings Ltd’s Game stores and have them delivered to their door by Uber Eats.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

-Discover the latest market trends and uncover sources of future market growth for the Mixed Retailers industry in Kenya with research from Euromonitor's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Mixed Retailers industry in Kenya with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

-If you're in the Mixed Retailers industry in Kenya, our research will save you time and money while empowering you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Mixed Retailers industry in Kenya, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

-This industry report originates from Passport, our Retailing market research database.
+This report originates from Passport, our Mixed Retailers research and analysis database.

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extraction Free!